Organic mulches serve several important functions in gardens and landscape plantings.

 When to Apply Mulches

 Mulches, including compost, can be applied at any point during the growing season.
-Although it is most convenient for most gardeners to do it in early spring before planting or before plants emerge, or in the fall as plants start to go dormant but before the ground freezes.
+For many gardeners, it is most convenient to apply it in early spring before planting and before plants emerge, or in the fall as plants start to go dormant (or just after).

-For early spring applications, it is typically best to wait until the ground starts to warm and the perennials are just emerging, as putting down a layer of mulch too early can further insulate the ground and slow plant emergence.
+In early spring, wait until the ground warms and perennials emerge.
+Putting down a layer of mulch too early can further insulate the ground and slow plant emergence.
 Plus, the mulch pile may still be frozen anyway!

-For late-season applications, the mulch can help protect newly planted perennials or other plants from harsh cold temperatures.
-Ideally, the mulch would go down after plants go dormant in the fall.
-Do not place the mulch on too early, as it can slow plants from going dormant and make them more susceptible to damage from cold temperatures.
+In the fall, mulch can help protect newly planted perennials or other plants from harsh cold temperatures.
+For late-season applications, apply mulch after plants go dormant in the fall, but not too early, as it can delay dormancy and increase cold damage risk.

 Inorganic Mulches